AnselemOdims/MazeFlix/README.md

     https://api.tvmaze.com/search/shows?q=a

   ```
->  This gameID is saved in the localStorage automatically

 ## Interaction with the Involvement API
 - Each new query for Involvement API is done using the below as the BASEURL